 How does an electronic parking brake work?

 With an electronic parking brake the piston that clamps the brake disc is operated via a switch that replaces the traditional mechanical lever.
 This switch electronically activates (no cables required) a pair of small motors which causes the rear brake pads to move and either clamp or release the brakes.
-Due to the way it works, an electronic parking brake self adjusts and so requires less maintenance, but it is potentially more expensive to repair in the event it goes wrong.
+Due to the way it works, an electronic parking brake self adjusts and so requires less maintenance.
+However, it uses more costly parts than a manual handbrake, and is also therefore potentially more expensive to repair in the event it goes wrong.